algorandfoundation/liquid-auth/.decisions/5-Persistent-Peer-to-Peer.md

 #### Cons:

+- Requires securing of the RequestId to prevent impersonation
+- Requires display of the RequestId to initiate connections with peers
 - Keepalive and persistence with origin servers are non-trivial
 - Requires federation for cross-origin requests (less decentralized)
 - Brokering messages is non-trivial and relies on third party

-### 2. Refactor
+### 2. Larger Refactor (TBD)

+> [!NOTE]
+> We should consider this as an option to separate the concerns of Authentication and Communication
+> This will allow us to adopt Passkeys independently of communication in use cases like HashiCorp-Vault

-TLDR: Refactor WebRTC into a stand-alone product, separating the concerns (viable in all contexts)
+TLDR: Refactor WebRTC into a stand-alone product, with the above current solution

 Produce credential provider services and limit use to caBLE/Hybrid from the browser.
-Removes WebRTC communications to become a stand-alone product that is integrated into other products (See SecretBox).
+Removes WebRTC communications to become a stand-alone product (See SecretBox, PubSub, Gossip).

 #### Pros: